po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ Why is this useful?
+  * ☝️ Why are status codes useful?

   * 🙋 Knowing the status codes of responses and working with them is vital to creating a good user experience.